thibaudcolas/thib.me/src/_posts/2025-02-12-django-in-government.md

 <!-- more -->

-Here’s an overview of all countries using Django.
+Here’s an overview of all countries using Django in their government websites.
 That’s 88 countries according to my dataset.

 ![Map of world countries, with the ones using Django in blue](/images/blog/django-in-government/django-governments-world-map.webp)